 Birthday parties, work events, and significant milestones in someone’s life all call for celebrations.
 And while these events can be fun, they can also involve recreational drug use and/or alcohol.
 For someone who is recovering from drug addiction, this can be extremely challenging and lead to relapse.

 It’s normal to want to celebrate in the same way everyone else is behaving, but the key is learning new ways to attend certain events while not reverting back to old patterns.
 One helpful option is to bring a friend to these events who is also sober.
 This can help create a feeling of support in an environment that has the potential to feel isolating and result in relapse.
+When it comes to finding fun events and activities that are not focused on drinking alcohol or using substances, there are many options

 4. Withdrawal Symptoms